janKekanSan/jankekansan.github.io/pages/sona/o.md

 |        [pipi]{.glyph}<br/>[pipi]{.glyphsubtitle}         | bug, insect, spider, exo-skeletal creature  | A vertical line with three lines across for legs.
 Then dot the eyes at the top two boxes!                   |
 | [kala]{.glyph}[kala2]{.glyph}<br/>[kala]{.glyphsubtitle} | fish, swimming creature                     | A fish in a loop: from top left of fin, down and around for body, back to the bottom left to finish the fin |

-Don’t worry, these are content words too!
+Don't worry, these are content words too!
 I separated them to make them easier to remember.

 ## Overview

 #### Instructions

-We’re going to look at another new sentence!
+We're going to look at another new sentence!
 We'll use the particle [o]{.tokipona}, so we can give instructions or set out requirements.

 The particle [o]{.tokipona} is like [li]{.tokipona}.
 It takes the same place in the sentence, but it changes the meaning: now, the sentence is an instruction!